minupalaniappan/linear-cli/README.md

 ## Intro

 LinearCLI is a command line interface to accompany the native and web Linear experience.
-At times, it can be hard to manage your [Linear](https://github.com/linear) issues through the UI, especially when you have to chase down the application or web window.
-When you're deep in development, you sometimes just want to update tasks from the comfort of your command line.
+At times, it can be hard to manage your [Linear](https://github.com/linear) issues through a user interface, especially when you have to chase down the application or browser window.
+When you're deep in development, you sometimes just want to update tasks from the comfort of your command line or IDE.

 ## Install